General Information for Police Officer Candidates

 Civil Service Entry Level Police Officer Test Announcement

 The application to test may be obtained in the Civil Service Director's office or the Paris Police Station or by clicking here.
-The completed application has to be returned to the Civil Service Director at City Hall, 135 SE 1st Street, Paris TX 75460 by September 19, 2018 at 5:00 PM.
+The completed application has to be returned to the Civil Service Director at City Hall, 135 SE 1st Street, Paris TX 75460 any time when there is not a test scheduled.
+If there is a test scheduled, there will be a application closing date posted.

 Applications may also be obtained by calling Sandy Collard, Civil Service Director at 903-784-9272 or by clicking here to send an email.
 If the candidate is a veteran, for veteran preference points and to comply with TCOLE rules, a copy of the DD214 form must be submitted with the application or prior to the test.
 A photo identification card such as a state driver's license or military identification card, is required to take the test.
 Evidence of a peace officer license has to be presented prior to the test for certified officer preference.